- This vulnerability affects: Adobe Flash Player running on all platforms and Adobe Air

 - Impact: In the worst case, an attacker can execute code on the user’s computer, potentially gaining control of it

-- What to do: Download and install the latest version of Adobe Flash Player (version 11.6.602.180 for PC and Mac)
+- What to do: Download and install the latest version of Adobe Flash Player for your platform

 Adobe Flash Player displays interactive, animated web content called Flash.
 Although Flash is optional, 99% of PC users download and install it to view multimedia web content.
 It runs on many operating systems, including mobile operating systems like Android.

-In a security bulletin released yesterday, Adobe announced a patch that fixes four critical vulnerabilities in their popular Flash Player.
-Though the flaws differ technically, they all consist of memory corruption issues, including a buffer overflow flaw, a use after free issue, an integer overflow and so on.
-The issues share the same general impact.
-If an attacker can entice one of your users to visit a malicious website, or into handling specially crafted Flash (SWF of FLV) content, he could exploit these flaws to execute code on that user’s computer, with that user’s privileges.
-If your users have administrator privileges, the attacker could gain full control of their computers.
+In a security bulletin released this week during Patch Day, Adobe released an update that fixes a dozen security vulnerabilities affecting Flash Player running on any platform.
+The bulletin doesn’t describe the flaws in much technical detail, but does say most of them consist of various types of memory corruption flaws.
+If an attacker can entice one of your users to visit a malicious website containing specially crafted Flash content, he could exploit many of these vulnerabilities to execute code on that user’s computer, with that user’s privileges.
+If your Windows users have local administrator privileges, an attacker could exploit this flaw to gain full control of their PCs.

-Adobe has released new versions of Flash Player (11.6.602.180 for PC and Mac) to fix these issues.
+Adobe has released new versions of Flash Player to fix these issues.
 If you allow Adobe Flash in your network, you should download and install the new versions immediately.
 If you’ve enabled Flash Player’s recent “silent update” option, you will receive this update automatically.

 For All WatchGuard Users: